 At $4.99 per package, their MWR was they wanted those paper towels outta there – FAST!

-With me, the display produced their Most Wanted Response.
+With me, that display produced their Most Wanted Response.

 And as a marketer, it’s important to make sure your prospect “gets” yours.